Best Spread Betting Strategies UK

 Then, you just need to add your stop-loss and take-profit orders – in line with the spread betting strategy you have opted for.

-Once you confirm the order – the spread betting position is live!
+Once you confirm the order – the spread betting position is live.

-Spread Betting Tips
+Spread Betting – Further Strategies

-Tip 1: Always Deploy a Stop-Loss
+Always Deploy a Stop-Loss

 Irrespective of which spread betting strategies you are planning on using – it is crucial that each and every trade you place comes with a stop-loss order.
-As we covered earlier, this ensures that you cap the amount of money that you can lose on a particular spread betting position.
+As we covered earlier, this ensures that you cap the amount of money that you may lose on a particular spread betting position.

 Most spread betting sites require you to do this by entering the number of points that you wish the trade to close at.
 For example, let’s suppose that you are long on Babcock shares at 241p each.
 You decide to stake £10 per point.
 The most you are willing to lose from this trade is £150.

-Tip 2: Opt for Quarterly Duration Markets
+Opt for Quarterly Duration Markets